When deciding whether to pursue an online course or on-campus education in Australia, you must consider several factors.

 Your Learning Style

-Understanding your learning style is crucial in deciding between face-to-face and virtual education.
+Knowing your learning style is vital when choosing between traditional and virtual education.

 Your Future Plans